EMBrewer/dat150/_posts/2021-09-23-Assignment4.md

 ### Step 3.
 Present your research during the colloquium

 Come prepared to present your work at the agreed upon time.
-Each speaker will have 10 minutes to present their work, which will be followed by a brief question and answer session from the audience.
+Each speaker will have ~9 minutes to present their work, which will be followed by a brief (~1 minute) question and answer session from the audience.